Achi054/JsonT/README.md

 ## Getting started

 **_Creating JsonT file_**<br/>
-A JsonT file defines sections that help the JsonT to update the respective json file.<br/>
+A _JsonT_ file defines sections that help the _JsonT_ to update the respective json file.The _JsonT_ file is json file with file extension `.jt`.<br/>

-The JsonT file is json file with file extension `.jt`.<br/>
+ex: <br/>
-ex: If the json file to update is `configuration.json` the respective JsonT file should be `configuration.json.jt`
+If the json file to update is `configuration.json` the respective JsonT file should be `configuration.json.jt`
 <br/>

 _Configurations_ should be a dictionary that takes `path` and `value`.
 The `path` can be a heirarchy of objects seperated by '`:`'.<br/>